JBZoo/CSV-Blueprint/README.md

  - You can make the chain of inheritance infinitely long.
    I.e. make chains of the form `grant-parent.yml` -> `parent.yml` -> `child.yml` -> `grandchild.yml` -> etc.
    Of course if you like to take risks ;).
+ - But be careful with circular dependencies.
+The tool will not be able to handle them, and it can be an infinite loop.
  - Any(!) of the schema files can be used alone or as a library.
 The syntax is the same.
  - Schemas with presets validate themselves and if there are any obvious issues, you will see them when you try to use the schema.
 But logical conflicts between rules are not checked (It's almost impossible from a code perspective).